Office Process Design

 Once a burning platform or case for change has been established within a company the step change for office processes begins.
-We start with using the lean principles to understand the current situation for the office processes, then develop a future state plan to meet our goal.
+We start by using lean principles to understand the current situation for the office processes, then develop a future state plan to meet our goal.
 The implementation plan addresses how we close the gap between the two situations.
 Often it is easy to get lost amongst the details of the people we have and their current skill set.
-Here we will look at how to develop a process and determining WHAT value added tasks are needed to support the future state plans, then look at how we determine WHO we get to do these tasks.
+Here we will look at how to develop a process and determining WHAT value-added tasks are needed to support the future state plans, then look at how we determine WHO we get to do these tasks.
 Developing a robust implementation plan, including the checking and auditing, will help us be successful in implementing our change and meet our goal.

 Determining WHAT with Value Stream Mapping

-The Lean value mapping approach allows us to visualise our current process and information steps.
+The Lean Value Stream Mapping approach allows us to visualise our current process and information steps.
 As we work through the TXM 8 Steps on Developing a Future State, tasks are reviewed with the aim of creating flow and removing the wastes in the process.
 We determine if the process steps are needed at all or if they can be combined with other tasks; this instantly begins to focus on flow by reducing the waiting and queue times between process steps and departments.
 Here we want to be clear on WHAT tasks are needed to complete the process steps and add value to our product or service, from the customer perspective.

 Sometimes we get caught up in the detail of who currently does the tasks and how busy they are; a good facilitator will help to guide these concerns and focus back onto the tasks first.
 After we have a clear picture to WHAT needs doing, then we can consider who does them, and how.